lalanikarim/fastrtc-llm-chat-demo/README.md

-# read app.py changes and update the documentation accordingly.
-AI!

 # Real-Time Voice Chatbot with FastRTC

 This project demonstrates a real-time voice chatbot built using Python, FastAPI, and the FastRTC library.
 It captures user audio via WebRTC, transcribes it using Speech-to-Text (STT), sends the text to a Large Language Model (LLM) for a response, synthesizes the response using Text-to-Speech (TTS), and streams the audio back to the user through a web interface.